Ophois47/Davenstein/README.md

 *** Davenstein ***

-- This is merely an attempt to recreate some feel of Wolfenstein 3D but using the Bevy engine, completely written in Rust.
+- This is an attempt to recreate my own version of Wolfenstein 3D written entirely in Rust, using the Bevy engine.

 - Build on Linux with:
- $ cargo update && cargo build && cargo build --release && cross build --release --target armv7-unknown-linux-gnueabihf
+ $ cargo update && cargo build && cargo build --release

+ - To Cross Compile for Armv7
+ $ cross build --release --target armv7-unknown-linux-gnueabihf

+- Then Run:
+$ cargo run --bin Davenstein
+- or -
+$ ./target/release/Davenstein